lovehhf/edx-documentation/en_us/install_operations/source/configuration/youtube_api.rst

 Installing the YouTube API key in Open edX
 ******************************************

-Once you've gotten a YouTube API key, you'll need put that key into your Open edX installation.
+After you obtain a YouTube API key, you must install that key into your Open edX installation.
 There are two different ways you can do this.

 Option 1: Ansible (recommended)